 - Follow through

-We expect each resident to provide comprehensive and emergency services for people who present with multiple or complicated medical conditions and to be able to access, first hand, all necessary information to treat these patients.
-Another goal is to familiarize residents with trauma care, infection and hemostasis so they are proficient in assessing the patients' health and to quickly and appropriately respond to patient's needs in emergency situations.
+Residents are expected to provide comprehensive and emergency services for a diverse population of patients.
+Patients may present with multiple or complicated medical conditions and the resident must be able to access all necessary information to treat these patients.
+Residents are trained to manage emergency dental care including trauma, infection and pain so they are proficient in assessing the patients' health and to quickly and appropriately respond to patient's needs in emergency situations.

-Residents must become familiar with the mission of the medical center and each of the goals, objectives, and standards of both the Hospital and the Department of Dental Medicine.
+Residents must become familiar with the mission of the medical center and the standards of both the Hospital and the Division of Dental Medicine.